tl;dr

 kubenix-secrets.url = "git+file:./secrets"; # or: "git+file:../kubenix-secrets"

 With git+file: Nix evaluates the secrets repo via its own .git/HEAD.
 The parent’s index is irrelevant — there’s no cross-repo tracking check anymore.
 The trade-off is that untracked or unstaged changes inside secrets/ are invisible to Nix until they’re at least staged in the inner repo.
 In practice that’s the right default for a secrets workflow: rotation should be deliberate.
+But it is an annoying gotcha in itself that flake users have learned to internalize.

 secrets-example/